 Thank you for your interest in volunteering with the Waterloo Region Suicide Prevention Council.
-Please note that we are not onboarding new volunteers at this time.
-We’d encourage you to explore our volunteer positions below to see how they align with your interests, and we’d be glad to keep your name on file for future openings.
+Please note that we are only onboarding World Suicide Prevention Day Committee volunteers at this time.
+We’d encourage you to explore other volunteer positions below to see how they align with your interests, and we’d be glad to keep your name on file for future openings.

 - Brochure and Resource Development Volunteer

 Please contact Emma Chapelle, Program Coordinator by calling 519-884-0422 ext 2158 or by emailing email@example.com to discuss your interest in volunteering with WRSPC.

 “Volunteerism is the voice of the people put into action.
 These actions shape and mold the present into a future of which we can all be proud.” –Helen Dyer